-FFYS 2019-23 TIP INVESTMENTS
+FFYS 2020-24 TIP INVESTMENTS

-The complete TIP program is available in Chapter 3 of this document and online at www.ctps.org/tip.
+The complete TIP program is available in Chapter 3 of this document and online at www. ctps.org/tip.
 The TIP tables provide details of how funding is allocated to each programmed project and capital investment program.
-These tables are organized by federal fiscal year, and are grouped according to the transit program and the highway program.
+These tables are organized by federal fiscal year, and are grouped by highway and transit programs.